jblas/profiler/README.md

     var profiler = $createProfiler();

-You can create any number of profiler classes, for example, you may want to track statistics for a specific component in your code separately, but in most cases, you'll probably only need one.
+You can create any number of profiler classes, for example, you may want to track metrics for a specific component in your code separately, but in most cases, you'll probably only need one.

 ### Instrumenting a Function